Winter Safety Tips

 An emergency situation on the road can arise at any time and you must be prepared.
 In addition to making sure you have the tune-up, a full tank of gas, and fresh anti-freeze, you should carry the following items in your trunk:

-- Properly inflated spare tire, wheel wrench
+- Properly inflated spare tire, wheel wrench and tripod-type jack

 - Jumper cables